 - Hospitality Food and Beverage Management

-The student chefs learn to work in the front as well as the back of the house, studying all aspects of not only food preparation but how to keep customers happy.
+The student chefs learn to work in the front and back of the house, studying all aspects of food preparation and how to keep customers happy.

 Our First Dining Experience

 My husband and I both selected the crawfish soup and the tilapia entree.
 Each of us chose different desserts on our first dining visit to the Courses Restaurant.
 Every bite of the food was delicious, and the student chefs in training were very friendly as servers.
 One young man was a retired serviceman, and he was now studying to become a chef.

 In looking at the Art Institute website, it appears that there is a great deal of tuition assistance for honorably discharged men and women who have served our country in uniform.
 That is wonderful to know.

 The decor is minimal in this student-operated restaurant.
 The tables are widely spaced and have white linens and black napkins.
 According to their website, this restaurant space accommodates up to 45 people for meetings or special events.
 There are multiple views of the kitchen from the restaurant as well as the entrance hall.